michalMalujdy/_ROS_ImageDepthEstimation/README.md

 In the reposotory there are two ROS packages:

 - <b>stereo_depth_estimation</b> - ROS package that estimates depth being given a pair of stereo images using a neural network and publishes the result (estimated depth) as an image.
+All the main functionalities are packed in here.
 - <b>stereo_img_publisher</b> - publishes stereo images on desired topic to run a stereo_depth_estimation node.
-Optional, used for debugging and demo purpouses.
+Optional, used for debugging and demo purposes.
 - <b>stereo_img_saver</b> - saves output images of the network.
-Optional, used for debugging and demo purpouses.
+Optional, used for debugging and demo purposes.

+In order the network to work better, input pair of images should be rectified (e.g. with stereo_image_proc).
+Furthemore, coloured (RGB8) and the cameras ought be calibrated (e.g. with kalibr).

 ## Quick depth estimation demo
 <b>IMPORTANT NOTE</b> - remember to source the setup.bash file for given catkin workspace each time you open a new terminal!